 BPlan Data Recovery is a file recovery program like the others on this list.
 It may not be as pretty as similar software, but it can recover many different types of deleted files.

 I found BPlan Data Recovery to be a bit difficult to navigate around.
-It is hard to know what I am doing because of the result layout.
+It is hard to know what I am doing because of the resulting layout.
 That said, it still manages to find and recover photos, documents, videos, and other file types.

 Note: While testing this program, I noticed the desktop shortcut that the installer created was incorrect and therefore failed to open BPlan Data Recovery.
 You may need to open ” bplan.exe ” in this folder to make it work: “C: Program Files (x86) BPlan recovery “.